rachcorp/aws-deploy-mcp/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Amplify Deploy MCP seriously.
+We take the security of AWS Deploy MCP seriously.
 If you discover a security vulnerability, please follow these steps:

 ### Preferred Method: Private Security Advisory

-1. Go to the [Security tab](https://github.com/amplify-deploy/amplify-deploy-mcp/security) of our GitHub repository
+1. Go to the [Security tab](https://github.com/aws-deploy/aws-deploy-mcp/security) of our GitHub repository
 2. Click "Report a vulnerability"
 3. Fill out the security advisory form with:
    - Description of the vulnerability